-The Dispatch Edition #1 – Shipwrecks, The Armistice & Haunted Museums
+The Dispatch Edition #1: Shipwrecks, The Armistice & Haunted Museums

 Week beginning November 18, 2024

-Welcome to The Dispatch
+Welcome to Edition #1 of The Dispatch.

 Hello,